shadowcool/Lavalink-Music-Discord-Bot-v13/README.md

 # Lavalink-Music-Discord-Bot-v13
 A Discord bot with Music through Lavalink.

+This Bot has Filters and Stable Music and is Discord.js v13
 # Lavalink

 Lavalink is a standalone audio sending node based on Lavaplayer and JDA-Audio.
 Allows for sending audio without it ever reaching any of your shards.